 - View the CMS MAV Training Course here

-The forthcoming 2015 QRS registry will be able to report 18 measures.
+The 2015 QRS registry is able to report 18 measures.

 - Download a list of these measures here